Article 9 of EMAC Law

 Eligible costs within this category include reasonable repair or replacement costs of equipment damaged during deployment, costs for the decontamination or cleaning of equipment used during deployment, costs of purchasing and transporting supplies maintenance and repair, expenses necessary to return equipment to pre disaster condition, replacement costs of damaged or destroyed non equipment items.

-Supporting documentation includes actual invoices or receipts other documentation substantiating the expense.
+Supporting documentation includes actual invoices or receipts along with other documentation substantiating the expense.

 Photographs, affidavits or police reports documenting damage or loss are suggested if documenting damage to equipment.